 I’d also like to point out it wasn’t long ago that knees were considered a sexual part of a human body.
 In a cultural anthropology class, I read many bizarre sexually explicit snippets of literature, as it was the professor’s intent to educate the class on how sexuality is cultural.
 The literature and letters detailed explicit thoughts and ideas about knees/ankles/hair.
 At the time, I laughed along with the rest of the class, but seeing how some people view breasts our society, it suddenly makes sense.

 Knees can be seen uncovered in modern society and we don’t find that area as tantalizing or taboo any longer – intent has to be there.
 It is because the brain is the largest erogenous zone of the body.
-That is why humans are able to arouse others while fully clothed, and nudists are not sexually aroused in nude non-sexual social situations.
+That is why humans are able to arouse others while fully clothed, and nude societies are not anymore sexually aroused in nude non-sexual social situations than clothed societies.

 Logically, we should be looking at what is biologically normal for homo sapiens.
 Biological focus will help us sift out cultural norms and look more at what our bodies are designed to do.